Amazon Alexa devices can finally tell voices apart

 Facebook’s new virtual reality strategy: self-reliance

 One of the Amazon Echo’s biggest blindspots has just been addressed.
 Starting today, the company will finally start rolling out customized voice detection.
 That means users in multi-person homes will be able to get individualized experiences, based on voice recognition.
-So each user gets their personalized calendar, music selections and the like.
+So each user gets their personalized shopping list, music selections and the like.

 The feature is one of the spots where Amazon has been playing catch up with Google, in spite of its multi-year head start.
 Google announced the functionality back in April, making the product a much more enticing buy for crowded households.